 The W.K.
 Kellogg Foundation considers the governance and management of its grantee organizations to be determining factors for effectiveness and impact.
 We encourage grantee organizations to have, or be working toward, a composition of board and senior staff that is diverse and reflective of the racial and ethnic demographics of the children, families and communities they serve.

-Your program officer will continue to be your main point of contact with the foundation.
+Your program officer will always be your main point of contact with the foundation.

-But should you need additional information, please see our Contact Us information here.
+Should you need additional assistance, please see our Contact Us information here.

 Thank you for being part of our grantee network!